The Top Six Tips for Finding a Roofing Contractor

 Williamson understands and is aware of the less-than-stellar state of roofing contractors and the roofing business.
 So, he makes it a point to change the conversation and the tangible parts that he can — by leading the industry in authoritative roofing standards and completing roofing jobs that are nothing less than the best.
 He stands firmly and securely as a member of trade associations, such as North Texas Roofing Contractors Association and the Roofing Contractors Association of Texas.
 When you walk through the doors of Texas Star Roofing, you’ll see the little Better Business Bureau — BBB — emblem proudly displayed along with an A+ rating since 2000.

-The Top Six Hidden Gems In Finding a Roofing Contractor
+The Top Six Tips for Finding a Roofing Contractor

 Tip 1: Look For An Established Roofing Contractor